A Friday night in Madison Square Garden.

 LoL is not mass market.
 LoL is one massive niche.
 And as the world continues to fragment and consumers spend more of their lives online, more gargantuan niches will rise up just like it--with deeply passionate, demanding customers who devote large chunks of their lives to a world apart from everyone else.
 The next great challenge for business is understanding how to reach them and talk to them, and Riot is out on those frontlines.
 Its founders have made mistakes.
 They will make more.
 But that befits a company that's aggressive, flexible, and never cautious.
 Merrill and Beck meet their fans on their fans' turf, think constantly about what they want, hate, love--all the time honoring one key promise: They will match their fans' obsessiveness with their own.
 "It's not just about belonging," says Merrill.
 "It's our tribe, and it's about love."
 In fact, that's exactly why they started their company.

 "We were those players who were willing to spend a thousand hours playing your game if there was a compelling competitive experience," Beck says.
-"But we often felt ignored.""One day, there will be a Super Bowl of e-gaming."
+"But we often felt ignored."

 LoL fans speak their own language, and until you level up (get better) and stop being such a newb (novice), much will look and sound strange.
 But at its core, in League of Legends, five players take on five other players, each hoping to destroy the opposing team's base.
 Everyone begins as a weak little warrior at level 1.
 To win, the whole team must improve individually by killing monsters and other players' characters.
 Then the team attacks the other team's territory.